Favorite Business Tools and Subscriptions for Helping Your Family Photography Business Thrive

 6. Lightroom presets to make editing a breeze

 One tool that has really helped my photography business is presets!
 Especially when I was still in the phase of trying to find an editing style that I liked, I found it super useful to try out different presets.
 The tough thing about it is that there are SO MANY options available so it's really hard to choose.

-What I would suggest is to get a few different presets that you like the look of, try it on your images, tweak some things, and see what it is that you like and what you don't like about each one.
-Then you can take this knowledge to either tweak your favorite into the perfect preset or create your own with you newfound knowledge.
+What I would suggest is to get a few different Lightroom presets that you like the look of, try it on your images, tweak some things, and see what it is that you like and what you don't like about each one.
+Then you can take this knowledge to either tweak your favorite into the perfect preset or create your own with your newfound knowledge.
 Maybe you don't like the matte look in one, but you love the colors, and in another you love how the skin looks, but you don't like the contrast.
 Or maybe you get lucky and find the perfect preset that you don't need to mess with much at all!
 Either way, having a preset (that you've bought, tweaked, or created yourself) will drastically cut down your editing time!

 Here's a tip for you!
 Save different versions of your favorite preset that you've tweaked to work for different lighting situations.
 That way you can easily select the right one that works for the image you're editing.